 Consider visiting the Museum Quarter in Amsterdam.
 Here you will be in walking distance of the Rijksmuseum, the vanGogh museum, and the Stedelijk museum.
 If you have a particular inclination towards drawings, be sure to stop by the Museum Boijmans in Rotterdam.
 At this museum, you can see early drawings from some of the most recognizable names in art.

-What Should I Take To the Netherlands?
+What Should I Take to the Netherlands?

 Here are some essential items to consider for your trip to the Netherlands: